riggles1/GunconDuino-With-Screen-Flash/README.md

 Press Trigger again to re-enable mouse mode, or press the A-button to enable joystick mode instead.

 XY-Freeze (toggle): Hold "A + B" for 2 seconds to toggle infinite XY-Freeze.
-This freezes the last-seen XY coordinates (useful for games that require continuous shooting or are IR-based).
+This freezes XY-coordinates when light (XY) is lost and resumes XY-updates either as soon as the guncon can see light again or when you screen flash again with the trigger.
-XY gets updated on every trigger pull (single-screen flash).
+(useful for games that require continuous shooting games that used IR tracking originally.
+It's also necessary for some games with "gattling guns", Crypt Killer that has a gun that strobes the screen at a slow rate, XY-freeze mode makes it keep XY-coordinates in-between strobe flashes, so that XY is there when the game asks for position).
 ```

 **MAME / RetroArch mapping notes:**